 Licensing & Accreditation

-Netcells is accredited by the American Association of Blood Banks (Membership number: 1067030) and provides state of the art cord blood and tissue banking.
+Netcells is accredited by the international authority AABB as well as ISO:13485 and provides state of the art cord blood and tissue banking.

 Netcells has released over 150 peripheral blood stem cell units for transplant and over 70 Adipose derived Mesenchymal Stem Cell units for therapy.